AriFordsham/GHCWiki/status/october08.md

   - Generalised list comprehensions (Max Bolingbroke), from the paper [ Comprehensive comprehensions: comprehensions with "Order by" and "Group by"](http://research.microsoft.com/%7Esimonpj/papers/list-comp/index.htm) (Haskell workshop 2007).
   - View patterns (Dan Licata); see [view patterns wiki page](view-patterns).

 - **Type families** have been completely re-implemented, by Manuel Chakravarty, along the lines of our ICFP 2008 paper [ Type checking with open type functions](http://research.microsoft.com/%7Esimonpj/papers/assoc-types/index.htm) --- only simpler.
 As a result, we believe that type families work reliably in GHC 6.10.
 There is one missing feature, however, namely the ability to have equalities in the superclass context of a class.
 We'll add that to the HEAD in the next few months.
+An [up-to-date wiki page](type-functions) tracks design issues and current status.

 - GHC now comes with **Haddock 2**, which supports all GHC extensions, thanks to David Waern.